 ROCO’s In Concert series, which showcases the full 40-piece orchestra in livestreamed performances, lifts off September 26, 2020 with “Starburst”, sparkling with musical light and energy, conducted by ROCO Artistic Partner Mei-Ann Chen.
 Richard Scofano, composer and soloist on the bandoneon (a Latin-American bellowed instrument), features in the world premiere of his new work La Tierra Sin Mal (The Land Without Evil), and additional works include Jessie Montgomery’s brilliant Starburst; Fauré’s Masques et bergamasques; Beethoven’s Creatures of Prometheus; Debussy’s Clair de Lune; and Kodály’s Dances of Marosszék.

-The series continues on November 14, with “OCEANS”, a nature-inspired program featuring the orchestra – conductorless!
+The series continues on November 14, with “Oceans”, a nature-inspired program featuring the orchestra – conductorless!
 Celebrating Beethoven’s 250th birthday, the concert will feature a new work by Anna Clyne for strings, Stride.
-Rounding out the program are two classics – Beethoven’s String Quartet Op.
-18, no. 4, and Debussy’s paean to the sea, La Mer – as well as Coleridge-Taylor’s Nonet and Bolcom’s Ghost Rags.
+Rounding out the program are two classics – Beethoven’s Quintet for Piano and Winds, Op.
+16, and Debussy’s paean to the sea, La Mer – as well as Coleridge-Taylor’s Nonet and Bolcom’s Ghost Rags.

 On February 27, 2021 ROCO will explore the interplay of light and dark in “Shadows”, built around a commission by Alyssa Morris, Tlapalli Tlahuilli – based on the children’s book “Musicians of the Sun” and featuring ROCO’s principal winds as soloists.
 Led by conductor Ward Stare in his ROCO debut, the livestream also features Patrick Harlin’s Shadow Dancer, Haydn’s Symphony No. 101, “The Clock”, and concertmaster Scott St. John in Luigi Dallapiccola’s Baroque-inspired work, Tartiniana Seconda.